DIII-SDU-Group/III-Drone-Mission/README.md

-# III-Drone-Behavior
+# III-Drone-Mission
-Behavior layer of the III-Drone system
+Mission package of the III-Drone system.
+Contains behavior layer, PX4 layer, and business logic.